More Features of Matrix

 • Use public bridges (which you’re encouraged to donate for):

-• Aria Network (Facebook, Instagram, MS Teams, Twitter, WhatsApp; only available to accounts on the aria-net.org homeserver)
+• Aria Network (Facebook, Instagram, WhatsApp; only available to accounts on the aria-net.org homeserver)

 • Set up bridges as part of a managed homeserver hosting: